-We do not have slave labor.
+We do not have slave labor and there is no slave labor in our supply chain.
 Seriously - we have written over 20 letters confirming we do not have slave labor in our factory in St. Louis, MO.
+Fossil fuel issues aside, plastics are ethically sourced and conflict free.

-Just a few hysterical articles about long shot possible health risks require a letter to confirm certain substances are not in the plastic.
-What is most important appears to be what is not in the plastic.
+Just a few hysterical articles about long shot possible health risks result in globocorps requiring a letter to confirm certain substances are not in the plastic.
+What is most important: what is not in the plastic.

 Here in alphabetical order is a combination glossary / list of most commonly encountered regulations along with a brief definition with links for more in-depth information.